 Displaying on the Store in More Than One Language (Optional)

-After you create an iTunes Connect record for your app, you can update the record with localized text and images to support additional store territories.
+After you create an iTunes Connect record for your app, you can add the information for your primary localization and add additional localizations.

 Adding New Languages

-When you add a new language, all information except the description and keywords is prepopulated from the default language metadata, including any screenshots.
+When you add a new language, all information except the description and keywords is pre-populated from the primary language metadata, including any screenshots.
 You need to update the metadata with localized information for the new language.
-If you don’t upload new screenshots, the previous (default language) versions are used.
+If you don’t upload new screenshots, the previous (primary language) versions are used.

-Open the App Summary page for the app, as described in “To open the App Summary page for an app.”
+Open the App Details page for the app, as described in Creating an iTunes Connect Record for an App.

-Find the new language in the Nonactivated Languages list, and click Add.
+Scroll down to the new language in the Not Localized section, and click the plus sign.

-Enter the localized metadata for the language indicated.
+Enter the localized metadata for the language indicated and click Save.

-The text fields and image requirements are described in “Metadata and Upload.”
+The text fields and image requirements are described in Version Information.

-If you’ve added localized metadata for your app but no longer want to manage it, you can delete it from the app version at any time.
-From an app’s Version Details page, you can delete support for a language.
-Choose the language from the Choose Another Language menu, and then click Delete in the section heading.
+If you’ve added localized metadata for your app but no longer want to manage it, you can delete it from the app version whenever the app is in an editable state.
+Select the minus sign next to language from the Localized section.

-The default language is the language that the store uses to display information for an app when the app doesn’t have localized metadata for a store territory.
-If you find that your potential users are better served by a different default language, you can change the default language for an app.
+The primary language is the language that the store uses to display information for an app when the app doesn’t have localized metadata for a store territory.
+If you find that your potential users are better served by a different primary language, you can change the primary language for an app.

-To change the default language, you add metadata for the new language and then switch which language is used by default.
+To change the primary language, you add metadata for the new language and then switch which language is used by default.

-Add metadata for the language you want to be the new default language.
+Add metadata for the language you want to be the new primary language.

 Choose the new language from the Primary Language dropdown in the General Information section under App Information.